HonraoYash/Open-Access-Searchable-Information-System-Search-Enginer-/README.md

 # OASIS: Open Access Searchable Information System

-This project is built to demonstrate how modern and classical search/ranking methods work in a practical application.
+OASIS is a Search Engine and is built to demonstrate how modern and classical search/ranking methods work in a practical application.

 It combines: